 The proposed children's care home would be a residential type use in a residential area.
 There is no objection in principle to this use in this location.

-Given the relatively small scale nature of the use and on the basis of the information provided by the applicant, the proposal may not result in any comings and goings in excess of those which could reasonably be expected in a residential area.
-However, given the extent of local concerns about activity and that the operational functioning of the business has not been confirmed, as it is not yet Care Inspectorate of Wales registered, the extent of any noise and disturbance resulting from the movements associated with the use cannot be fully assessed.
-With this in mind a two year temporary permission is recommended to enable the impact of the proposal to be fully assessed.
+Given the relatively small scale nature of the use and on the basis of the information provided by the applicant, the proposal may not result in any comings and goings in excess of the levels which could reasonably be expected in a residential area.
+However, given the extent of local concerns about activity and that the operation of the business has not been confirmed, as it has not been registered with the Care Inspectorate of Wales, the extent of any noise and disturbance resulting from the movements associated with the use cannot be fully assessed.
+With this in mind a two year temporary permission is suggested to enable the impact of the proposal to be fully assessed.

 There is no tangible evidence to demonstrate that the creation of a children's care home in this location would result in anti-social behaviour or crime.
-Whilst the perception and fear of crime can be a material Planning consideration it must be based on sound evidence rather than anecdotal evidence.
+Whilst the perception, and fear, of crime can be a material Planning consideration it must be based on sound evidence.

-It is not within the remit of the Planning system to manage the operation of the care home, as this is covered by other legislation and managed by the Care Inspectorate of Wales.
-The care home would have to be registered with the Care Inspectorate of Wales and comply with all the necessary legislation that ensures the care home is run to an appropriate standard.
+It is not within the remit of the Planning system to manage the operational running of the care home, as this is covered by other legislation and managed by the Care Inspectorate of Wales.
+The care home would have to be registered with the Care Inspectorate of Wales and comply with all the necessary legislation that ensures the care home is managed to an appropriate standard.

-The proposed parking arrangement would meet the standards set out within Supplementary Planning Guidance 17 and the Highway Authority has not raised any highway safety concerns.
+The proposed parking arrangements would meet the standards set out within Supplementary Planning Guidance 17 and the Highway Authority has not raised any highway safety concerns.

-In addition to the Planning condition limiting permission to two years, conditions are also suggested restricting the use to a children's care home only; requiring the parking area to be installed prior to first use of the home and limiting the number of children living in the home to a maximum of two at any one time.
+In addition to the Planning condition limiting permission to two years, a condition is also suggested restricting the use to a children's care home only and limiting the number of children living in the home to a maximum of two at any one time.

-Accordingly, it is considered that the proposed development is acceptable in terms of the likely impact on neighbouring amenity levels and, therefore, accords with Policy SP2 (12) of the Local Development Plan and the Council's Supplementary Planning Guidance SPG02: Householder Development.
+Accordingly, it is considered that the proposed development is acceptable in terms of the likely impact on neighbouring amenity levels and therefore accords with Policy SP2 (12) of the LDP and the Council's Supplementary Planning Guidance SPG02: Householder Development.